argoproj/argo-cd/docs/basics/terminology.md

 ## Diff process

 The operation when the live state and target state are compared.
 If they are the same we know that what is in the cluster is also in Git and thus no action needs to be taken.
-If they are not the same, ArgoCD can take an action according to its configuration.
+If they are not the same, Argo CD can take an action according to its configuration.
 A possible action is to apply changes from the Git state to the live state starting the sync process.
 It is also possible to customize the diff process to ignore specific fields.

 ## Sync process